 One of the highlights is going on a Sri Lanka safari.
 We actually didn’t go on one because we’ve already been on one in the Masai Mara in Kenya, we just thought it wouldn’t match up and we’d be spending the whole time comparing it.
 Obviously if I hadn’t seen elephants before in the wild, I would have 100% done it.

 Here’s what I learnt:

-Yala is the most popular National Park to see them although the busiest too.
+Yala in Sri Lanka is the most popular National Park to see them although the busiest too.
 We spoke to one couple who said that there were 50 trucks behind them all waiting to get into the park when it opened.
 They said it wasn’t too bad when they got in there and even saw 2 leopards as well.